cliffc2/cliffnotes/README.md

-how to download the utxo from the blockchain
+How to download the utxo from the blockchain

  `jcli rest v0 utxo get --host "http://127.0.0.1:3101/api"`